Academic staff

 Professor Di Lodovico is an internationally renowned physicist.
 She graduated from the University La Sapienza, Rome, and got her PhD at ETH/Zurich, working on the Higgs boson and SUSY searches at LEP-2.
 She then changed area of interest moving to b-physics at the B-Factory BaBar at SLAC for her postdoc, first at the University of Edinburgh and then at the University of Wisconsin, Madison.
 She was awarded a lectureship at Queen Mary University of London (QMUL) in 2004, and established a neutrino physics group.
 She was awarded the 2007 ERC starting grant for her work on T2K.
 She was awarded a professorship within 8 years and was head of the Particle Physics Research Centre (PPRC) at QMUL.
 She is one of the 2016 Breakthrough Prize in Fundamental Physics Laureates.
 She moved to King’s College of London in 2019 to establish the Experimental Particle and Astroparticle Physics (EPAP) group in the Department of Physics.

-Dr. Jeanne Wilson
+Prof. Jeanne Wilson

 Dr. Teppei Katori